-Let the wedding party know the game plan, how much time we have, where we are going & a quick description of your style.
+Let the wedding party know the game plan.
+Like how much time we have, where we are going and a quick description of your style.
 Personally, mine is fun and relaxed.
-The posing isn’t rigid and your not standing in the same spot holding the same smile & pose for minutes on end.
+The posing isn’t rigid and your not standing in the same spot holding the same smile and pose for minutes on end.
 One way to avoid that, is making sure you get your exposure and composition correct quickly.
 Once you get a wedding party into the pose you want, they will quickly start to fall out of place.
 So while your posing them, maybe have your second shooter confirm what settings you might want as a starting point.

 Have a plan and execute it

 Come up with a set of shots that make sense to transition from one to another without completely starting from scratch.
 Meaning, don’t go from posing the entire wedding party to posing just the bride and groom and then back to the wedding party.
 You’ll be wasting too much time.
 Start with the wedding party as a whole.